Thunder Over Michigan Ticket Giveaway

 3. PRIZES

 a.
-A maximum of four (4) prizes will be awarded.
+A maximum of five (5) prizes will be awarded.
 Each prize is four (4) tickets to the Thunder Over Michigan Air Show at Willow Run Airport on September 2-4, 2017.
 Each ticket is valid for one (1) entry into the Thunder Over Michigan Air Show on any day of the show.
 The Approximate Retail Value (“ARV”) of each prize is $160.

 b.
 The tickets will be subject to the terms and conditions as set forth by the issuer of the tickets.
 Tickets are not refundable or transferable, and may not be substituted or exchanged for cash or credit at any time, nor will tickets be replaced if lost or stolen.
 The winner(s) will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).
 The prize(s) is awarded as is.